The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Results

-The derived 5$\sigma$ contrast/upper limit curves, and their $1\sigma$ uncertainties, calculated using the Absil and Ruffio methods, are shown in Figure \ref{fig:f480M_cont_cp_corr_im_sub}. {We reach a contrast upper limit of $\sim$7.5 $\Delta$mag, which is reasonably consistent with the expected photon noise limit of $\sim$7.8, given by Equation 10 by \cite{2023PASP..135a5003S}.} The contours show the 1, 2 and 3 $\sigma$ confidence intervals on the contrast and the separation for PDS 70 b and c calculated from the uniform prior model posterior.
+The derived 5$\sigma$ contrast/upper limit curves{, along with the 1 and 3$\sigma$ curves, calculated using the { Ruffio method}, are shown in Figure \ref{fig:f480M_cont_cp_corr_im_sub}.
+Beyond 110 mas, we reach a 5$\sigma$ contrast upper limit of $>$7 magnitudes, and a 3$\sigma$ limit of $\sim$7.6-7.8 magnitudes, which is consistent with the expected photon noise limit of $\sim$7.8, given by Equation 10 by \cite{2023PASP..135a5003S}.} The contours show the 1, 2 and 3 $\sigma$ confidence intervals on the contrast and the separation for PDS 70 b and c calculated from the {Bayesian average of the three model posteriors}.

-We also calculate a 5$\sigma_{eq}$ upper limit on any flux at the reported position of the planet candidate PDS 70 d from \cite{2024arXiv240304855C} (sep.\ = 115.2 mas, P.A. = 291.8$^{\circ}$), as our observations are only separated by 12 days.
-We first calculate the contrast posterior distribution using \texttt{dynesty}, with uniform priors on the contrast, from -1 to 1.
-We find a mean contrast of $-5.3\times10^{-4} \pm 1.9\times10^{-4}$.
+We also calculate a 5$\sigma$ upper limit on any flux at the reported position of the planet candidate PDS 70 d from \cite{2024arXiv240304855C} (sep.\ = 115.2 mas, P.A. = 291.8$^{\circ}$), as our observations are only separated by 12 days.
+We first calculate the contrast posterior distribution using \texttt{dynesty}, with uniform priors on the contrast, from -1 to 1. {We find a mean contrast of $-0.1$ $(\pm$ $3.0)$ $\times$ $10^{-4}$.
 To convert this measured contrast to an upper limit, we use Equation 8 by \cite{2018AJ....156..196R}, with the measured mean, standard deviation and a cutoff probability of 99.999971\%, which is equivalent to a 5$\sigma$ upper limit, with a positivity prior on the contrast.
-From this, we calculate a 5$\sigma_{eq}$ upper limit of 7.56 mag, corresponding to a flux of $1.76 \times 10^{-17} $ W m$^{-2}$ $\mu$m$^{-1}$.
-We also calculate the 5$\sigma_{eq}$ upper limit using the Laplace approximation and find an upper limit of 7.57 mag, consistent with the nested sampling result within $<$1\%.
+From this, we calculate a 5$\sigma$ upper limit of 7.04 mag, corresponding to a flux of 208 $\pm$ 10 $\mu$Jy.
+We also calculate the 5$\sigma$ upper limit using the Laplace approximation, again retrieving an upper limit of 7.04 mag, in line with our assumption of a Gaussian posterior}.